Are you looking for test card numbers?

 1. Decide whether you are ready to capture the payment:

-• Does the customer want to settle the bill using a different payment method than the one used for the pre-authorisation?
+• If the customer wants to settle the bill using a different payment method than the one used for the pre-authorization, do not capture the payment.
+Instead, cancel the pre-authorization by sending a POST /payments/{paymentPspReference}/cancels request, where {paymentPspReference} is the PSP reference from the pre-authorization response.

-2. When you are ready to capture the payment, make a POST request to the /payments/paymentPspReference/captures endpoint, specifying:
+2. When you are ready to capture the payment, make a POST /payments/{paymentPspReference}/captures request, where {paymentPspReference} is the PSP reference from the pre-authorization response.
+Specify:

 Parameter Required Description

-amount -white_check_mark- The currency and value of the final amount in minor units.
-This is the sum of the original, pre-authorised amount and all later adjustments.
+amount -white_check_mark- The currency of the final amount and its value in minor units.
+This is the sum of the original, pre-authorized amount and all later adjustments.

 merchantAccount -white_check_mark- The name of your merchant account that is used to process the payment.

-3. When you receive the capture response, note the following:
+3. When you receive the /captures response, note the following:

-• pspReference: the PSP reference associated with this capture request.
-Note that this is different from the PSP reference associated with the pre-authorisation request.
+• pspReference: the PSP reference associated with this /captures request.
+This is different from the PSP reference associated with the pre-authorization request.

 • reference: your reference to this payment modification, for use in your reconciliation process.

-4. Wait for the asynchronous notification.
+4. Wait for the webhook.
 This informs you whether the final amount has been captured.

-If the capture is successful, this notification contains:
+If the capture is successful, this event contains:

 • eventCode: CAPTURE

-• pspReference: The PSP reference associated with this capture request.
+• pspReference: The PSP reference associated with this /captures request.

 • success: true